vnaruvan/star-image-simulation/README.md

 ## Notes

 This repository is intended to present the architecture and design of the project only.
-Source code is not shared due to institutional or confidentiality guidelines.
+Source code is not shared online due to course guidelines.
+Please contact me for the code.